 You might notice that most of the barns you see along the tour were constructed mainly of stone with some timber.
-Many 18th century barns were undoubtedly constructed of log, but none have survived in this area.
+Many 18th century barns were undoubtedly constructed of log, but none have survived in the Central Bucks County area that this tour covers.
 Upper Makefield is the only central Bucks County municipality that has an 18th century tax list that includes construction material.
 In 1795, there were 79 barns in Upper Makefield.
 35 were described as frame barns; 29 barns were log; and just 12 barns were noted as stone barns.
 There was also one frame and stone barn and two barns with no material noted.

 The Standard Pennsylvania barn is a blend of English and German barn-building traditions.
 As a general rule, German-influenced barns and English Lake District barns were built as two-level structures.
 In order to reach the upper level, they were built into a hillside; otherwise, a ramp was constructed to reach the upper level.
 This process resulted in the adoption of the term "Pennsylvania Bank Barn."
 Unlike the German barn, many barns in Central Bucks County had a closed forebay, which is a recessed stable wall under the barn superstructure rather than a projecting upper level over the barnyard.